mcarneiro/gs/README.md

         @include media-query($media: site-normal) {
             @include row($media: site-normal);
             li {
-                width: column(1, $media: site-normal);
+                width: column($media: site-normal);
                 margin-left: gutter($media: site-normal);
             }
         }
     }

 Note that the $media parameter must be used on all calls.
 That's a SASS limitation regarding scopes.
+Also, remember that @extend can't be used inside media-queries calls.

 ## Roadmap